Last edited: March 2019

 All above mentioned components are also used in regular solar power systems, read more about them here.

-Unless you are pumping to a reservoir or directly into a irrigation system, a water storage tank is needed.
+Unless you are pumping to a reservoir or directly into a irrigation system, there is a need for a water storage.
 The water storage tank acts as a “battery” in the solar water pumping system.
 When it is not sunny for a couple of days, water from the storage tanks can be used.
 Due to this reason, a storage tank which is the size of 4 days of water consumption is normally recommended (unless a backup source of electricity is available).

 Pipes and distribution